cons

 What comes free

 Idempotency.
-Run the full cycle twice on the same action store, same result.
-The pipeline converges to the skill set that absorbs all recurring patterns.
+On a converged skill set, run the full cycle twice on the same action store, same result.
 Two iterations to convergence, same as the slop-detection finding.

 Self-correction.
 A bad skill creates new recurring patterns — workarounds.
 Next cycle detects them, proposes replacements.
 The error signal is the action store itself.

 Compositionality.
 Skills compose because they’re endofunctors on the same cache.
-The pipeline detects composed sequences as new patterns and proposes higher-order skills.
 Composition emerges from the monoid, not from explicit design.